WWitman/swagger-node-slack/README-blog2.md

 ![alt text](./images/tickerbot.png)

-We'll run and test the API locally; however, it can be deployed to any Cloud platform that supports Node.js, such as Apigee, AWS, or Heroku.
-More on deployment later.
+We'll run and test the API locally; however, it can be deployed to any Cloud platform that supports Node.js, such as Apigee, AWS, or Heroku (more on deployment later).

 ## Before you begin

 If you're going to try to do the steps outlined below, you must be a member of a Slack team or create a new one.
-Go to [slack.com](http://slack.com/) for details.
 In either case, you need to have permission to create integrations.

 ## Get the sample swagger-node-slack app from GitHub

-To make things extra-simple, we've written the back-end API ahead of time.
+To make things extra-simple, you can download a working project:

 1. Download or clone the [swagger-node-slack](https://github.com/apigee-127/swagger-node-slack) project on GitHub.